NextCenturyCorporation/nucleus/README.md

 ### Setup

-* Import NUCLEUS core components / models / services and the Web Component polyfills into your frontend application.
+* Import the [NUCLEUS Core Components, Models, and Services](https://www.npmjs.com/package/@caci-critical-insight-solutions/nucleus-core) and the [Web Component polyfills](https://www.npmjs.com/package/@webcomponents/webcomponentsjs) into your frontend application.
 * Define a [**Search Component**](#search-component) and zero or more [**Filter Components**](#filter-component) for each of your application's data visualizations (or import and use NUCLEUS [**Visualization Components**](#visualizations)).
 * Create [**Dataset**](#datasets), [**FilterService**](#filterservice), and [**SearchService**](#searchservice) objects and use them to initialize your Search and Filter Components.
 * Separately, deploy the [**NUCLEUS Data Server**](#the-data-server) so that it can communicate with your frontend application and your datastores.
 You may want to change its default configuration; see [Data Server URL](#data-server-url) for information.